Microwave Camera for Detecting Hidden Objects

 The Challenge

-Our client, the Department for Transport (DfT), awarded Plextek with the Transport Technology Research and Innovation Grant (T-TRIG) to conduct a research study into the improvement of aviation security and screening procedures at airport checkpoints.
+Our client, the Department for Transport, awarded Plextek with the Transport Technology Research and Innovation Grant to conduct a research study into the improvement of aviation security and screening procedures at airport checkpoints.

-Objects concealed on a person or in luggage remain a threat in all public places but especially in airports.
-Methods currently used to image people and hand luggage, such as x-ray and terahertz systems, typically require subjects to be stationary and cooperative.
+Objects concealed on a person or in luggage are a threat in all public places and especially in airports.
+Methods currently used to image people and their hand luggage, such as x-ray and terahertz systems, require the subject to be stationery and cooperative.
+In turn, this leads to concerns related to equipment cost, measurement speed, screening safety, passenger congestion, and the possibility of perceived or actual discrimination.

 Airport security scanners